 - other financial institutions – for example, to process a claim for mistaken payment;

-- associated businesses that may want to market products to you;
+- related bodies corporate or associated businesses that may want to market products to you;

-- any of our associates, related entities or contractors such as claims related providers, including assessors and investigators that help us with claims; and
+- any of our associates, related bodies corporate or contractors such as claims related providers, including assessors and investigators that help us with claims; and

 5. Overseas Disclosure